 Creating New Possibilities

-As we prepare students for the future, we ask ourselves what challenges await them in this fast changing world of the 21st century.
-These challenges include: growing income inequality, aging population, escalating healthcare costs, increasing global competition and climate change.
-Helping our students rise to these challenges requires us to make changes, building on our existing strengths while affirming our enduring values; in other words, to create a better future for our students and our academic community.
+As we prepare our students for the future, we ask ourselves what challenges await them in this fast changing world of the 21st century.
+These challenges include: growing income inequality, aging population, escalating healthcare costs, intensifying geopolitical strife, increasing global competition and climate change.
+Helping our students rise to these challenges requires us to make changes, building on our existing strengths while affirming our enduring values.
 Our strengths are many: a strong sense of community, a strong record in sustainability efforts, a unique sense of place, and the innovative use of information technology for learning and teaching.
 Furthermore, we believe in the importance of educating our students to become socially responsible citizens in our increasingly diverse, multicultural society.

-The outcome of this two-phase process will be the 2014-2019 Academic Plan which will guide our efforts in the years ahead.
+Once again, to make this project real and meaningful, I am inviting your engagement, which is truly critical to our success.
+The outcome of this process will be the 2014-2019 Academic Plan, which will guide our efforts in the years ahead.
 Encouraged by what David Bohm once said, "Everything starts with you and me," I eagerly look forward to your participation as we create our future together.